 You may well find some of the components on the list above are not included.
 Some suppliers bundle third-party software with their own to make up for this deficit.
 In many cases, this will be Microsoft Office licences and accounting software.

 There are two issues to consider here.
-Firstly, will third-party software integrate seamlessly with the legal case management software?
+Firstly, will third-party software integrate seamlessly with the legal matter management software?
 Or will it mean duplication of work inputting data into two systems?
 Try to steer clear of the latter.
 Inefficiency costs money.
 Secondly, consider the financial implications.
-The case management system may well come at a cheap and cheerful price.
+The matter management system may well come at a cheap and cheerful price.
 However, you need to look at how much you are going to pay over that for third-party components.
 Not all suppliers will highlight this fact.
-The best systems are usually complete ones which use a single database for both case management and accounts.
+The best systems are usually complete ones which use a single database for both matter management and accounts.

 LawWare provides both alternatives to meet the demands of its clients.
 When making the choice, you should consider flexibility.
 Cloud solutions can be accessed from anywhere with an internet connection.
 That means you can work as easily at home or at court as you can in the office.
 Cloud is also its own disaster recovery plan.
 If the country goes into lockdown due to a virus outbreak, you can continue to work.

 Once you have identified the features you need and have assembled a shortlist of suppliers, ask for product demonstrations.
 A demo will allow you to make a hands-on evaluation of the system.
 Bring several of your colleagues with you as more heads are better than one.
 During this process you may be offered remote or online demos.
 Those are fine, but don’t be afraid to ask for an on-site visit.